Be the Best You to Be the Best Grandparent

 - Got divorced (super bummer and not fun, but I survived it)

-- Went from a size 14 to a size 8 and maintained it
+- Went from a size 14 to a size 8 and maintained this for years

 - Learned to ride a bike for long distances